EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click **Launch**.

-Open OnDemand will create job files for the app in a job-specific job context directory in an app-specific directory under your `ondemand` directory.
+Open OnDemand will create job files for the app's job in a job-specific job context directory in an app-specific directory under your `ondemand` directory.

 Open OnDemand will show an app **job card** with information about the app's job including: